vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 ## A brief overview of occupancy models

 Occupancy models allow for imperfect detection.
-For example, if I look out my back window and do not see a robin, why did I not see it?
+For example, if I look out my kitchen window and do not see a robin, why did I not see it?
 Maybe the bird was not there or maybe I missed it.
-If I look out my window on a regular basis, I could use an occupancy model to estimate my probability of detection.
+If I look out my kitchen window on a regular basis, I could use an occupancy model to estimate my probability of detection.
 Occupancy models can be extended to other situations with imperfect detection as well.

 ## Perfect detection: The logistic regression